Field of Mars Environmental Education Centre logo

 Red-bellied black snake

-What are red-bellied black snakes?
+What is a red-bellied black snake?

-Red-bellied black snakes are a medium sized snake with a black head and body, red, or crimson sides and, despite their name often has a pinkish or cream coloured belly.
-It was once called the crimson-sided snake and sometimes, they are just called black snakes.
-Their scientific name is Pseudechis porphyriacusAll snakes are ectothermic vertebrates (they have back bone).
-Being ectothermic means they are unable to produce their own heat and rely on the warmth from the outside environment, such as the sun or a warm rock, to heat their bodies.
+Red-bellied black snakes are a medium sized snake with a black head and body, red or crimson sides and, despite their name, often have a pinkish or cream coloured belly.
+They were once called the crimson-sided snake and sometimes they are just called black snakes.
+Their scientific name is Pseudechis porphyriacus.
+The traditional Darug name for red-bellied black snakes is djirrabidi.

 Where do red-bellied black snakes live?

 Red-bellied black snakes are usually found near water in habitats like creeks, dams, rivers, lakes or wetlands.
-They like to hide in long grass, or under logs or rocks.
+They like to hide in long grass or under logs or rocks.
 They are good swimmers and will search for food in and under the water.

 What do red-bellied black snakes eat?

 Red-bellied black snakes love to eat frogs and small lizards.
 They will also occasionally eat other small vertebrates such as rats and mice.
-They like to catch fish and eels in the water, and will sometimes even eat other snakes.
-They do not eat humans, we are far too big!
+They like to catch fish and eels in the water and will sometimes even eat other snakes.
+They do not eat humans, we are far too big.

 How are red-bellied black snakes adapted to their environment?

-Red-bellied black snakes try to keep their body temperature between 28-31 degrees celsius.
+Red-bellied black snakes try to keep their body temperature between 28 and 31 degrees celsius.
 They are ectothermic so when they get too cold they try to find a patch of sun to bask in or a warm rock to heat up their bodies.
 The black colour of the scales on their backs helps to warm them quickly.
-When they get too hot, they find shelter out of the sun.
-They can move fast on both land and in the water to escape from predators.
-Being black these snakes camouflage well with their surroundings, especially when they are curled up in the shade under the bushes.
+When they get too hot they find shelter out of the sun.

 What is the life cycle of red-bellied black snakes?